ndphillips/FFTrees/README.md

     #> 10 FALSE        45     1 a          115   260     0 hypertrophy     185     0
     #> # … with 143 more rows, and 4 more variables: oldpeak <dbl>, slope <chr>,
     #> #   ca <dbl>, thal <chr>

+The criterion variable is `diagnosis`, a logical column (either `TRUE` or `FALSE`) which indicate the true state for each patient (i.e., whether or not they suffer from heart disease).

 ### Creating fast-and-frugal trees (FFTs)